Rishi-Bidani/cli-web-fetch/README.md

 # Download all images
 cli-web-fetch scrape https://example.com -s "img" -a "src" | cli-web-fetch download -o ./images

+# real example - you can do something like this
+cli-web-fetch scrape https://www.shutterstock.com/explore/royalty-free-images -s img -a src | cli-web-fetch download
 ```

 ## Command Reference